jewelsofthought/neshama/site/posts/qkab/cards.md

    12. [Compass](#compass)
    13. [Enlightenment](#enlightenment)

-# Collection of Pieces:
+> Apocalypse: unveiling!

 ## Quote

-> The Supernal rests only on what is surrendered to him
+> The Supernal rests only on what is surrendered to him.

 This is an express of the ultimate Good of the Divine.
 For Good will always give us a choice.
 Thus G-d does not force us to experience Him.
 Yes, it is true, that we reap our karmic rewards according to our actions, but one could say that that is inherent in the system.
 It is an expression of the very laws, whether physical or spiritual, that are the dynamics of the very system (Universe) that we exist in.